 Your family member, who is being interviewed, will now have two minutes to following:

-• Write one or phrase that relates to a recent event in their life.
+Write one phrase that relates to a recent event in their life.
 This is an event that happened within the last week or even today.

-Now you have a beginning questions for your interview.
+Now you have some questions for your interview.

 Ask your relative to further those five memories.
 Within those memories, you’ll hear things that prompt additional questions you want to ask.
 Ask them!